Wadi Tumilat

 Wadi Tumilat (Old Egyptian Tjeku/Tscheku/Tju/Tschu) is the 50 km dry river valley (wadi) to the east of the Nile Delta.
 In prehistory, it was a distributary of the Nile.
 It starts near the modern town of Zagazig and the ancient town of Bubastis and goes east to the area of modern Ismaïlia.

 In ancient times, this was a major communication artery for caravan trade between Egypt and points to the east.
 The Canal of the Pharaohs was built there.
 A little water still flows along the wadi.
 The current Sweet Water Canal also flows along the wadi.

 The Arabic name "Wadi Tumilat" is believed to reflect the existence in the area, in ancient times, of an important temple of the god Atum (Old Egyptian pr-itm, 'House of Atum', changed over time into 'Tumilat', as well as into 'Pithom').

-The old name of the valley is Wadi as-Sadir (وادي السدير), which is also "the land of Goshen" in the Arabic translation of the Pentateuch.
+The old name of the valley is Wadi as-Sadir (وادي السدير), which is also "Land of Goshen" in the Arabic translation of the Pentateuch.